edissyum/opencaptureformem/README.md

 # Informations
 ## QRCode separation
 Maarch permit the creation of separator, with QRCODE containing the ID of an entity.
 "DGS" for example.
 If enabled is config.ini, the separation allow us to split a PDF file containing QR Code and create PDF with a filename prefixed with the entity ID. e.g : "DGS_XXXX.pdf"
+If you use the Maarch default separator, don't forget to report modification of <code>src/app/entity/controllers/EntitySeparatorController.php</code> into the Maarch installation.

 ## Configuration
 The file <code>src/config/config.ini</code> is splitted in different categories